-'We shall figure this out when we are there next time,' replied Jagat.

-Janaki had gotten to the bottom of Jagat's love for the house across the fence.
-She had seen all her life how Jagat longed to see it even just once.
-She knew that the past seven decades since partition had changed so much, and that Jagat had no ownership of that house that existed now only in his imagination.
-All he wanted was to see it before he died.
-This strange sense of belonging perhaps had been a result of all those years of yearning and loss, common between Jagat, his father, his grandfather, and now Janaki.

-Rivers connect what lands divide.
-The river, on the banks of which Poonch town was situated, flowed westwards directly into the Poonch on the other side.
-What regimes and boundaries cannot divide are the flowing waters of the brooks and the breeze across the mountains.
-They connect people in strange, mythical ways.
-The flowing waters of the river in Poonch were thus significant as Jagat and Janaki could send greetings across to their ancestral lands whenever they desired.
-These waters were also particularly important because Janaki's elder brother, Jagat's only son, had accidently drowned in them long ago when he was only a child.
+That evening, forces on both the sides heavily bombarded 'We shall figure this out when we are there next time,' Poonch (as it existed on both sides of the boundary). replied Jagat.
+The sounds, though distant, kept haunting Janaki, and she could not distance herself from the interactions she Janaki had gotten to the bottom of Jagat's love for the house across the fence.
+She had seen all her life how had with the villagers before the delusional calm was Jagat longed to see it even just once.
+She knew that shaken by the dreaded violence across the line.
+Only the past seven decades since partition had changed so few hours ago, she waved at two ethnic Pahari women much, and that Jagat had no ownership of that house clad in traditional salwar-kameez with big bold bright that existed now only in his imagination.
+All he wanted patterns walking with earthen-water pots uphill.
+Only a was to see it before he died.
+This strange sense of few hours ago, Jagat stopped near a group of boys who belonging perhaps had been a result of all those years of were going back to their houses with heavy schoolbags yearning and loss, common between Jagat, his father, his on their shoulders.
+He distributed sweets to them and grandfather, and now Janaki. urged them to educate themselves all their lives while Janaki interacted with the lone little Bakerwal girl in that \ \ \ bunch of boys.
+Samira, the little one, told Janaki how she did not like these boys but had to walk with them Rivers connect what lands divide.
+The river, on the banks because she needed someone to protect her in case of which Poonch town was situated, flowed westwards bombs started dropping from across the fence.
+Janaki directly into the Poonch on the other side.
+What regimes wanted to ask her, 'where are the other girls?'
+But she and boundaries cannot divide are the flowing waters of herself was familiar enough with the status of education the brooks and the breeze across the mountains.
+They in a zone of conflict. connect people in strange, mythical ways.
+The flowing waters of the river in Poonch were thus significant as Janaki gave a tight hug to Samira while leaving her in Jagat and Janaki could send greetings across to their the company of the boys with a heartfelt 'Allah-Hafiz ancestral lands whenever they desired.
+These waters Samira, may God protect you!' were also particularly important because Janaki's elder brother, Jagat's only son, had accidently drowned in them long ago when he was only a child.
 They searched the river day and night for two days only to find his body resting peacefully on a patch of land that belonged to Jagat's great grand-father.
 It was still a mystery for Jagat to see his son having chosen the land of his ancestors when he embraced death.
 'Drowning was just an excuse.
 He had to be taken to where he actually belonged,' Jagat would often remark in grief.
 Militaries on both the sides got involved in rescuing the body and handing it over to the family, as the zone where he laid was a vigilant border with many dangers, such as embedded landmines and snipers watching for trespassers.